downshift-js/downshift/src/hooks/useCombobox/README.md

   However, if you are just rendering a primitive component like `<div>`, there is no need to specify this property.
 It defaults to `ref`.

+- `disabled`: If this is set to `true`, then all of the downshift item event handlers will be omitted.
+Items will not be highlighted when hovered, and items will not be selected when clicked.

 #### `getToggleButtonProps`

 Call this and apply the returned props to a `button`.
 It allows you to toggle the `Menu` component.

 Optional properties:

-- `disabled`: If this is set to `true`, then all of the downshift button event handlers will be omitted (it won't toggle the menu when clicked).

 - `refKey`: if you're rendering a composite component, that component will need to accept a prop which it forwards to the root DOM element.
 Commonly, folks